thclark/wagtail_events/README.md

 ### EventIndex

-An index/listing page for EventDetail instances, with optional pagination.
+An index/listing page for EventSeries instances, with optional pagination.

-### EventDetail
+### EventSeries

-A detail page for an event series, the EventDetail can contain single or multiple EventOccurrence instances.
+A detail page for an event series, the EventSeries can contain single or multiple SubEvent instances.

-### EventOccurrence
+### SubEvent

 An single occurrence of an event.